Check out my custom vibration dampener

 Most tennis players will be familiar with pressurized tennis balls.
 The cans for these balls, which usually come with three or four balls, contain nitrogen for pressure.

-As a result, they offer exceptional bounce and are the type of balls you’ll find used for virtually all competition and, in many cases, lessons.
-However, their most significant drawback is they lose pressure and require replacement after a short period – usually a few weeks max.
+As a result, they offer exceptional bounce and are the type of balls used for virtually all competitions and, in many cases, lessons.
+However, their most significant drawback is that they lose pressure and require replacement after a short period – usually a few weeks max.

-If you’re competing a lot, then you may opt for regularly replacing pressurized tennis balls so that you’re not transitioning back and forth from one kind of ball to another, but it can get expensive.
+If you compete a lot, you may opt to regularly replace pressurized tennis balls so that you don’t have to transition back and forth from one ball to another, but this can get expensive.

 Pressureless

-An alternative to pressurized tennis balls is pressureless.
-These balls are not pressurized with nitrogen, and therefore you’ll typically buy them in a mesh bag or bucket.
+Pressureless tennis balls are an excellent alternative to pressurized balls.
+Because they aren’t pressurized with nitrogen, manufacturers typically sell them in a mesh bag or bucket.

 They’re a bit heavier and don’t have quite the same bounce as your standard pressurized balls, but they last considerably longer, and their bounce improves with use as the rubber softens.

-In many cases, pressureless tennis balls are ideal for use with a hopper, especially if you only take your hopper to court for practice periodically.
+In many cases, pressureless tennis balls are ideal for use with a hopper, especially if you only occasionally take your hopper to the court for practice.

-For example, if you open ten cans of pressurized tennis balls and use them to practice once but don’t get a chance to practice with them for a few weeks, they’ll lose a significant amount of pressure and die.
+For example, if you open ten cans of pressurized tennis balls and use them to practice once but don’t get a chance to practice with them for a few weeks, they’ll lose significant pressure and die.

-However, under that same scenario, pressureless tennis balls would be good as new a few weeks later.
+However, under that exact scenario, pressureless tennis balls would be as good as new a few weeks later.
 Of course, once the felt wears and gets too dirty, you’ll still need to replace them.
-However, you’ll get significantly more uses out of them over an extended period, and perfect for practice.
+Still, you’ll get significantly more uses out of them over an extended period, perfect for practice.

-The downside is that they play a bit different than pressureless balls, so you’ll have a bit of adjusting to do the next time you hit the court with pressurized balls.
+The downside is that they play slightly differently than pressureless balls, so you’ll need to adjust the next time you hit the court with pressurized balls.

-There are quite a few options when it comes to collecting or picking up tennis balls, so I’ve pulled together my ten favorites.
+There are several options for collecting or picking up tennis balls, so I’ve pulled together my favorites.

-As far as options go, my favorite is your standard hopper, which in my experience, is the most versatile for the price, so I’ve listed those first.
+As far as options go, my favorite is your standard hopper, which is the most versatile for the price, so I’ve listed those first.

 Of course, everyone’s needs vary, so hopefully, you find something that works for your specific needs.

-My favorite ball hopper on the market is the Wilson 75 tennis ball pick up hopper – it’s no-frills, yet it checks all the right boxes.
+My favorite on the market is the Wilson 75 tennis ball hopper – it’s no-frills, yet it checks all the right boxes.

-It’s carrying capacity is more than sufficient, it doubles as a hopper to collect balls, and it just works.
-When standing, there are slots to lock the legs if you choose, but honestly, I never feel the need to use them.
+Its carrying capacity is more than sufficient, and it doubles as a hopper to collect balls.
+There are slots to lock the legs if you choose when standing, but I never feel the need to use them.
 It also has a sturdy lid that prevents accidental spills.

 There’s a light protective coating that will help shield the metal, but don’t expect too much from it.
-Courts are abrasive, so anytime the basket handles or bottom rub against it or the handles hit the side, it will wear.
-Some minor rust may develop over time, but that’s pretty much the case with every ball hopper I’ve ever used.
+Courts are abrasive, so it’ll wear whenever the basket handles or bottom rub against it or the handles hit the side.
+Some minor rust may develop over time, but that’s pretty much the case with all that I’ve used.

 For the cost, I usually replace mine every 3-5 years.

-An alternative to the Gamma Ball Hopper Hi-Rise Gold is the Master Pro Hopper, which holds roughly the same amount of balls.
+An excellent, more feature-rich alternative to the Wilson Ball Hopper is the Master Pro, which holds roughly the same amount of balls.

-It offers virtually identical features as the Hi-Rise Gold but has a few small differences.
-First, there’s only one bar at the bottom, which moves to make picking up balls easier, referred to as EZ-Glide Bars.
-Second, they provide a short chain to help secure the legs when the hopper is standing, which is unnecessary but useful.
+It offers virtually identical features to the Hi-Rise Gold but has a few minor differences.
+First, there’s only one bar at the bottom, referred to as EZ-Glide Bars, which moves to make picking up balls easier.
+Second, they provide a short chain to help secure the legs when the hopper stands upright, which is helpful.

-Again, expect some rust over the life of the basket.
+Again, expect some rust over the basket’s lifetime.
 They take a beating, so it’s unreasonable to expect otherwise.

 - MasterPro 100